oroinc/documentation/backend/architecture/framework/index.rst

 **Application Framework** functionality is part of **OroPlatform** that determines the structure of the Oro application (code organization, file structure, application flow routine) and the way of interaction between independent components in the application.

-In this section, you'll find a description of the main principles on how to organize your adjustments to Oro applications.
+In this section, you'll find a description of the main principles for organizing your adjustments to Oro applications.

 How It Works
 ------------